-The revenue recognized primarily relates to the upfront payments received at inception of the licensing agreements in South Korea and China that the Company entered into in 2018.
+Revenue recorded in 2019 relates to materials shipped to Nhwa to support the development of oliceridine efforts in China.
+Revenue recognized in 2018 primarily relates to the upfront payments received at inception of the licensing agreements in South Korea and China that the Company entered into in 2018.